 top of page

-• Writer's pictureHans Faber
+Writer's pictureHans Faber

 In Debt to the Beastly Westfrisians

-This post is about the harsh history of the 'beastly' Westfrisians, and especially those of the town of Medemblik.
+This blog post is about the harsh history of the 'beastly' Westfrisians, and especially those of the town of Medemblik.
 Medemblik, the grande dame of the region of Westfriesland in the province of Noord Holland in the Netherlands.
 There are many legends about Medemblik, for example, that it was the city where the heathen King Radbod resided.
 But above all, it's a history of a stubborn and centuries-long fight.
 A guerrilla fight of the bestiales Fresones 'beastly Frisians' against both the elements of nature and worldly political powers.

-Note that the terminology in this post can be a bit confusing, but it's essential to use it correct, especially since mixing up the names in an encounter with a beastly Westfrisian can be deadly dangerous.
+Note that the terminology in this blog post can be a bit confusing, but it's essential to use it correct, especially since mixing up the names in an encounter with a beastly Westfrisian can be deadly dangerous.

-1. The name West Frisia is reserved for the area of medieval Frisia that used to be more or less the combined present-day provinces Noord Holland, Zuid Holland and Zeeland, including much of the western coast of Flanders, and the lower reaches of the rivers Rhine, Meuse and Stichtse Vecht.
-The latter being the pagus 'district' Nifterlake.
+1. The name West Frisia is reserved for the area of medieval Frisia that used to be more or less the combined present-day provinces of Noord Holland, Zuid Holland and Zeeland, including much of the western coast of Flanders, and the lower reaches of the rivers Rhine, Meuse and Stichtse Vecht.
+The latter being the pagus 'territory' Nifterlake.
 You could also say western Frisia.

-2. The name Westfriesland is reserved for the sub-region within province Noord Holland.
+2. The name Westfriesland is reserved for the sub-region within the province of Noord Holland.
 Westfrisians, or in Dutch language Westfriezen, are the inhabitants of region Westfriesland.
-They have the main role in our story and are the topic of this post.
-During the era of the Dutch Republic, the government of the coastal area what's now the provinces Zuid Holland and Noord Holland, was named the States of Holland and Westfriesland.
+They have the main role in our story and are the topic of this blog post.
+During the era of the Dutch Republic, the government of the coastal area what's now the provinces of Zuid Holland and Noord Holland, was named the States of Holland and Westfriesland.

-3. The name Westerlauwers Friesland, sometimes also named West-Friesland, is the current province Friesland.
+3. The name Westerlauwers Friesland, sometimes also named West-Friesland, is the current province of Friesland.
 It's the area west of the River Lauwers.
 Westerlauwers Friesland, when being referred to in the Middle Ages, is also named Central Frisia or Mid Frisia, since it's located east of West Frisia, and west of East Frisia.
-The latter is today's region Ostfriesland in the northwest of Germany.
+The latter is today's region of Ostfriesland in the northwest of Germany.

 Check also our page Introducing the Trail to understand the names of the different Frisian lands.